Fhma/MT_ATL/README.md

 *Executable java file:* Stage2.java

 ### Overview
-This project handle the execution of ATL programs and ATL mutants.
+This project handles the execution of ATL programs and ATL mutants.

 ### configurations package
-Contains the configuration java files to be loaded by *Stage2N3.java*.
+Contains the configuration files to be loaded by *Stage2N3.java*.
 The configurations names of files are given in the file *modules.configurations*.

 ### transformations.launcher package
 Holds the a normal launcher that execute the original model transformation modules against he input models located in folder "inModels".
 The output of this execution is stored in folder "expectedModels", which then are used as oracles for mutation analysis.

 ### mutations.launcher package
-Holds the a mutations launcher that execute the mutated model transformation models found in folder "generatedMutations", which can be obtained from stage 1 **Mutatin Generation** against the input models located in folder "inModels".
-The output of each exectuion is compared with correspondence expected output model located in"expectedModels".
+Holds the mutation launcher that execute the mutated model of ATL candidate programs found in folder "generatedMutations", which can be obtained from stage 1 **Mutatin Generation** against the input models located in folder "inModels".
+The output of each exectuion is compared with a correspondence expected output model located in "expectedModels".

-### metamodels package
-Contains the metamodels of input and output of the original transformation modules.

-### transformations package
-Contains all transformation programs that are loaded by the *Stage2N3.java*

 ### inModels folder
 Contains the input test models